 The vice-president of Nautilus Data Technologies leads me across the deck carefully, avoiding the puddles and holes.
 The age and condition of the barge is part of the plan; the company says it intends to only retrofit pre-owned vessels as part of its commitment to environmental sustainability.
 Horton says in about five months, this ship — certified as sea-worthy by the U.S. Coast Guard — will be fully operational.
 Already companies have bought space for their servers.

-Whether they’re the size of airplane hangars or tiny closets tucked away in the basement, data centres house rows and rows of disk arrays and routers — the building blocks of the internet — that store and transmit our data.
+Whether they’re the size of airplane hangars or tiny closets tucked away in the basement, data centers house rows and rows of disk arrays and routers — the building blocks of the internet — that store and transmit our data.

 “So this is our heat exchange,” says Arnold Magcale, the company’s CEO.
 We step into a small shack next to the barge which houses a miniature version of what will be installed on the barge.
 It was used to prove that his concept actually works.

 He points to the pipes that run behind the server racks.
 The water in the pipes absorbs heat, then is expelled back in the ocean while cool water is drawn in.
 A virtuous circle, he says, that has passed every environmental assessment so far.

 “What we’re doing here is moving water versus moving air, which is five times more efficient,” says Magcale.

 It can save companies as much as 40 per cent on their energy bill, adds Horton.

 “With the advent of big data, as cloud technology further progresses, you’re going to see more and more advanced IT technology — the server infrastructure, the equipment, the storage devices — they will continue to draw more and more power,” says Horton.